 Do you prefer being intoxicated to write?
 Or would you rather write sober?

-I only drink when I blog (and yes, I’m enjoying a tasty IPA while writing this).
+I only drink when I blog.
+(And yes, I’m enjoying a tasty IPA while writing this.)
 But no, I can’t imagine being intoxicated while trying to write or edit a book draft.
-There are just too many details to keep straight, which is hard enough with a clear mind.
+There are just too many details to keep straight, which is hard enough with a clear head.

 If I looked in your refrigerator right now, what would I find?

 Good beer, frozen fruit, and wheat tortillas, three things that we always have on hand.